Mounting your Solar Panels

-|Wall Mount||This installation can easily accomplished with wood, pipes or using the RPS Tilt Mounts.
+|Wall Mount||This mounting style can easily be installed with wood, angle iron, or pipe.
 It does require a building or branchless tree that is oriented with a south face.
-There are holes in the panels’ frames that match up with any RPS mounts, but if you’re using wood or your own metal, additional holes can also be carefully drilled in the frames, with nuts/bolts to tightly fasten the panel to the mount.|
+Every solar panel from RPS has holes in the frames that align with our RPS mounts, but if you’re using wood or your own metal, additional holes can also be carefully drilled in the frames.
+Use nuts/bolts to tightly fasten the panel to the mount.|

-|Angled Roof Mount||Similar to the wall mount and also requiring a south-facing rooftop.
-This installation can easily accomplished with wood or using the RPS Tilt Mounts.
+|Angled Roof Mount||This mounting style requires a south-facing rooftop.
+Panels can be tilted up with wood or metal brackets.
 As with anything mounted on your roof, make sure to ground the panels well and attach in a secure and watertight manner.
 If roof angles are less then ideal for the season, additional panels may be needed but we encourage customers to start small and add later if needed.
 Our systems are very efficient.|

-|Flat Roof/Surface Mount||Do you have a south-facing rooftop that is close to the proper tilt for your latitude? (see table above) With inexpensive L or Z brackets, panels can be fastened flat to the surface of the roof.
+|Flat Roof/Surface Mount||Do you have a south-facing rooftop that is close to the proper tilt angle for your latitude?
+(See table above for tilt angles.)
+With inexpensive L or Z brackets, panels can be fastened flat to the surface of the roof.
 As with anything mounted on your roof, make sure to ground the panels well and attach in a secure and watertight manner.
 If roof angles are less then ideal for the season, additional panels may be needed but we encourage customers to start small and add later if needed.
 Our systems are very efficient.|

-|Ground Mount||Ground mounting is the easiest installation.
-We often recommend just placing your panels slightly angled on the ground until you decide how you want to do your final mounting.
+|“On the Ground” Mount||We often recommend just placing your panels slightly angled on the ground until you decide how you want to do your final mounting.
 As long as the panels are in the sun, your pump will work.
 Just be sure the are no shadows on the panels, no cardboard packaging or shade from another panel.
-You can use anything you’d like to prop the solar panels up or use the RPS Adjustable Tilt Mounts to attach to a wood or concrete footing.
+You can use anything you’d like to prop the solar panels up to the desired angle.
 Be sure to ground the frame of the panels with a grounding rod.
-We do not recommend this if you have cattle or lots of animals around that could knock panels over.
+Note that we do not recommend this method if you have cattle or other animals that could knock the panels over or trample them.|

 |DIY Wood or Pipe Mounting||Constructing your own pole mount from wood or welded pipes is always an option.
-When installing a pole mount.
-Pole mounting is best when elevating your panels is important for their safety.
-Most popular with livestock installations.
-Use wood and L/Z brackets ($12 each per panel) Bonus points if you can adjust the tilt based on season (recommended for higher latitudes).
+When installing a pole mount, make sure to elevate your panels for their safety.
+This setup is most popular with livestock installations.
+Angle iron, pipe, wood and brackets to attach the panels.
+Bonus points if you can adjust the tilt angle based on season (recommended for higher latitudes).
 Cost varies based on cost of lumber and metal locally.|